sicked-tiger/PTCGPB-Solo/README.md

 - Arrange windows: Arranges the windows in rows/columns
 - Discord ID: if you're going to use webhooks to send yourself messages add your discord id so you are pinged.
 Not your username, but your numerical discord ID.
 - Discord Webhook url: your discord's server webhook URL.
 Create a server in discord > create any channel > click the edit channel cog wheel > integrations > create a webhook > click on the webhook created > copy webhook url.
 That is what goes here.
+- Account Deletion: Select the method to delete the account.
+File method deletes the XML file and then closes/reopens the game.
+This should be more efficient.
+Clicks method will simulate clicking and deleting the account through the Menu.
+Use this if for some reason your game takes a long time starting up.
 - Click Next

 Step 9: Click Start